Simon Lethlean: Playing/coaching career

 Lethlean played for the Hawthorn reserves side, playing in 40 games during the 1990s before later playing for the Old Xaverians, where he was involved in five premierships.
 He went on to captain the Victorian Amateur Football Association (VAFA) representative team.
 Lethlean later returned to the Old Xaverians as coach, winning premierships again in 2009 and 2010.
 He also coached the VAFA representative side to six wins from six games.

 Personal life

 Lethlean attended Camberwell Grammar and studied law through the University of Melbourne's Sports Law Program.
+He previously completed a Bachelor of Commerce and Bachelor of Laws through Monash University.
 He is married and has four children.